karlvbiron/Meow-Attack-Tool/README.md

 2. Check the INITIAL state of the database data via the `fetch_data.py` script
 ![fetch_initial](assets/fetch_initial.png)

-3. Execute on the MongoDB dockerized target
+3. Execute on the MongoDB dockerized target (Credentialed)
 ![mongo_attack](assets/mongo_attack.png)

-4. Execute on the Elasticsearch dockerized target
+4. Execute on the Elasticsearch dockerized target (Non-Credentialed)
 ![els_attack](assets/els_attack.png)

 5. Check the AFTERMATH state of the database data via the `fetch_data.py` script